gradeawarrior/ruby-development-toolbox/README.md

 # Development

 The project is built by [jeweler](https://github.com/technicalpickles/jeweler).
 See the project's page for more details about how to manage this gem.
-However, I will list out quick quidance on a typical release.
+However, I will list out quick guidance on a typical release.

 ## Active Gem Development